 Melisa is currently completing her master's degree in Journalism at South Dakota State University.

-Melisa lives in Sioux Falls, SD with her husband, Kenny.
+Melisa lives in Sioux Falls, SD with her husband and daughter.
 She hopes one day soon to acquire a pet hedgehog.